 In general, the more pastels you have, the better.
-A general set of approximately 50 pastels is minimal.
+A general set of approximately 50 pastels is minimal, with one stick of white and a selection of "almost white" colors (for ex., very light blue, very light purple, very light yellow, very light orange, very light pink).
 There are many professional brands of pastels on the market and many sets, so choosing what to buy can be confusing.
 I have listed reliable brands on the last page for your convenience.
-Contact me (anne@anneheywood.com or 508.982.6166) prior to purchasing if you have any questions.
+Contact me have any questions.
 For the demonstrations I will be using my (Anne Heywood Masterclass) set of 78 Great American Art Works pastels supplemented with additional pastels of various brands.
 This workshop does not use oil pastels.